 I also work with clients on technical management problems, either alongside an existing CTO or acting as the CTO.
 This work can include making key technical hires, improving processes and communication between teams, making software teams faster and more effective, or just maintaining progress while we find a permanent tech leader.

 I've worked on scalable web apps, beautiful responsive desktop apps and mobile apps, highly optimised supercomputer software, robust B2B automation tools, digital hardware projects, and everything else in between.
-I've worked in a wide range of technologies and industries too, from prototypes to fast-growing products being used around the world, so I'm happy to jump into any project at any startup company.
+I've worked in a wide range of technologies and industries too, from prototypes to fast-growing products being used around the world, so I'm happy to jump into any project in any team that wants to grow fast.

 I've been writing software since I was 9, and have a degree in Computer Science and Machine Learning from Cambridge University.

-I've been a CTO and Startup Consultant for a variety of companies since 2010.
+I've been a Founder/CTO and Consulting CTO for a variety of companies since 2010.

 There are many more recent testimonials on my LinkedIn Profile but here are some I received via email.